randovania/randovania/docs/New Game.md

 Up to now, everything is just theoretical values inside Randovania.
 The next step is making these modifications be applied to the game.

-In most cases, this involves readings the files from a user-provided copy of the game and creating either a new ROM/ISO file or a mod file.
+In most cases, this involves reading the files from a user-provided copy of the game and creating either a new ROM/ISO file or a mod file.

 This process is split into two parts: